realworldocaml/book/en/04-lists-options-and-patterns.md

 fact that you can nest disjunctions anywhere nested inside a pattern seems notable.)_

+_(yminsky: Do you mean "the example in the introduction"?
+Maybe better to reference the explicit chapter or section using an xref.)_

 Let's return to the example introduction, where we defined a function to remove adjacent duplicate elements in a list.
 There are several cases to consider.
 If the list is empty or has one element, we can